 Hobie is the typical size for a male serval, weighing around 30 pounds.
 Hobie has the distinctive yellowish, spotted coat that makes some guests think they are seeing cheetahs.

-Hobie is located in Mimosa Point near Max and Christian Tigers.
+Hobie is located in Mimosa Point near Max Tiger.
 He is off the tour path due to his aggressive behavior towards larger groups.